lpsinger/userguide/early_warning.rst

 :doc:`analysis/parameter_estimation` section for details.

 .. note::
-    The following material describes the detection method and simulated observing capabilities with GstLAL, but is also broadly applicable to SPIIR and MBTA.
+    The following material, adapted from [#GstLALEarlyWarning]_, describes the detection method and simulated observing capabilities with GstLAL, but is also broadly applicable to SPIIR and MBTA.

 :term:`BNS` signals sweep up smoothly in frequency for a few minutes across the Advanced LIGO band.
 In that time, they may accumulate enough SNR to be detected